approximately 10,000 photocopies of 20 select slides stacked chest high

 Sometimes I get worried about teaching art.
 Particularly in reference to showing artworks to students.
 The conventional way is by showing slides of famous works.
-Often an institution students see the same slide of the same artwork for decades without any variation of perspective or context.
-This is more than a pedagogical issue of how to make artworks really exist for students, for me it is an emotional obligation to be faithful to larger things of which I have become part.
+Often in an institution students see the same slide of the same artwork for decades without any variation of perspective or context.
+This is more than a pedagogical issue of how to make artworks truely exist for students, for me it is an emotional obligation to be faithful to larger things of which I have become part.

 When I look at certain artworks they make me actually miss the makers (and often I have never met them and never will).
 I miss them like dear friends I knew, I loved, and have since passed away.
-These artwork are friends who have past on, and I feel a strong loyalty mixed with tenderness towards showing them as an instructor.
+These artworks are friends who have passed on, and I feel a strong loyalty mixed with tenderness towards showing them as an instructor.
 I feel as if I were accountable to them, as if I could make them proud or disappointed of me and my actions.

 Its better this way, along with the entire body of work presented here, is a response to that space of loss and non-representability.
 In these works I am asking how to proceed with authenticity towards some of the things I love the most, want to share the most, but often cannot represent for others.